European Games (quadball)

-The IQA European Games (EG) are the biennial games for the sport of quidditch held in Europe where national governing bodies send national teams to compete.
+The IQA European Games (EG) are the biennial games for the sport of Quadball held in Europe where national governing bodies send national teams to compete.
 The European Games were created in response to the IQA World Cup, the biennial tournament wherein nations from around the world compete in a similar style to the FIFA World Cup.
 Both Games alternate years so in the off years regional tournaments such as the European Games or the Asian Quidditch Cup can occur.
 These games are the highest level of championships in quidditch aside from Global Games.
 The 2015 champions were Team France, narrowly beating Team UK.

 History

 The 2015 European Games were the inaugural championships of this tournament.
 Bid on by European cities, the organizational body Quidditch Europe decided on Sarteano, Italy to host the games.
 Sarteano proceeded to host an aggressive advertising campaign across the country as well as locally which included the sale of specially made artisanal crafts, wine and cheese.
 The 2019 edition was held in Bamberg, Germany.